multiplex55/koto_learning/examples/performance/docs.md

 - Increase `small_target` and `large_target` to see how recursion scales compared to the Rust helper.
 - Replace the recursive Koto implementation with an iterative approach to close the performance gap.
 - Plot the recorded timings across several runs by exporting the returned map to a CSV or JSON file.

+## Benchmarks

+Run `cargo bench` to generate repeatable Criterion measurements that mirror this example.
+The benchmark harness runs the recursive Koto implementation through `runtime::Executor` alongside an equivalent Rust helper so you can compare their mean execution times.
+Results are written to `target/criterion/performance/`, and the HTML report at `target/criterion/performance/report/index.html` provides trend charts and distribution plots.

+Each row in the generated summary table shows the benchmark name, the input (e.g. `n=24`), the mean duration in milliseconds, and the 95% confidence interval.
+Hover over a mean value in the app to view the standard deviation, or open the HTML report for interactive charts.
+Enable longer-running workloads with the `--features bench-extended` flag or by setting the `KOTO_BENCH_EXTENDED=1` environment variable before invoking `cargo bench`.